Anne Mackintosh: Jacobite rising of 1745

 Early in 1744, Angus Mackintosh was offered one of three new Independent Companies being raised by John Campbell, 4th Earl of Loudoun to support the British-Hanoverian Government.
 During the Jacobite rising of 1745, Angus' company fought in the Black Watch.

-When the Jacobite Prince Charles Edward Stuart landed in Scotland in 1745, Anne Mackintosh, then 22 years old, forcefully raised between 200 and 400 men from Clan Mackintosh and the confederation of Clan Chattan for the Prince.
-As women could not command in the field, the regiment was placed under the command of Alexander MacGillivray the chief of the Clan MacGillivray, a member of the clan confederation.
-'Colonel' Anne's regiment joined the Prince's army at Bannockburn, near Stirling Castle, in January 1746, twelve days before the Battle of Falkirk Muir.
+When the Jacobite Prince Charles Edward Stuart landed in Scotland in 1745, Anne Mackintosh, then 22 years old, raised between 200 and 400 men from Clan Mackintosh and the confederation of Clan Chattan for the Jacobite cause.
+As military command was generally held by men, the force was placed under the command of Alexander MacGillivray, chief of the Clan MacGillivray and a member of the clan confederation.
+Mackintosh's force joined the Prince's army at Bannockburn, near Stirling Castle, in January 1746, twelve days before the Battle of Falkirk Muir.

 A month later the Prince was staying at Moy Hall, Mackintosh's home.
-She received a message from her mother-in-law that 1,500 of Loudon's Highlanders, including her husband's company stationed 8–12 miles away at Inverness, were planning a night raid on Moy Hall to snatch the Prince (and claim the £30,000 bounty).
-Mackintosh sent five of her staff out with guns to crash about and shout clan battle cries to trick the Government forces into thinking they were about to face the entire Jacobite army.
-The ploy worked and the Government force fled.
+She received a message from her mother-in-law that 1,500 of Loudon's Highlanders, including her husband's company stationed 8-12 miles away at Inverness, were planning a night raid on Moy Hall to capture the Prince (and claim the £30,000 bounty).
+Mackintosh sent five of her staff out with guns to make noise and shout clan battle cries, apparently giving the Government forces the impression that they were about to face the entire Jacobite army.
+The ploy worked and the Government force withdrew.
 The event became known as "the rout of Moy".